borntorun/vabashvm/README.md

 Create and provision vm's for VirtualBox using Vagrant using shell scripts.

 The script permits the creation of VirtualBox vm from the Vagrant box specified and according to the parameters used The aim for this project is to facilitate the rapid creation of a vm with a certain group of packages installed (selected by the user).
+This is intended only for development/testing environments.

 <hr>
 ### Requirements